Compare Small Business Loans

-Generally speaking, interest rates will be similar to those on SBA 7(a) loans, which are currently around 6% to 9%.
-Interest rates on USDA business loans are set by your lender, with the USDA ensuring the the interest rate is reasonable compared to similar loans.
+Generally speaking, USDA commercial loan rates will be similar to those on SBA 7(a) loans, which are subject to maximum limits that are pegged to the Prime rate, LIBOR rate or an optional peg rate.
+As of June 2021, effective SBA 7(a) loan rates currently range from 5.5% to 11.25%.
+Interest rates on USDA business loans are set by your lender, with the USDA ensuring the interest rate is reasonable compared to similar loans.
 Interest rates can be fixed, variable or a combination of fixed and variable.
 If your loan has a variable or combination rate, the rate cannot be adjusted more than once per quarter, or four times per year.

 USDA business loans come with several types of fees (these fees may change):

 - Initial guarantee fee: 3% of the guaranteed amount of the loan

 - Annual renewal fee: 0.5% of the outstanding principal